atillavarga/atillavarga.github.io/_projects/4_project.md

 ### Personal Website

-This website is built using the **al-folio** Jekyll theme, which I have modified and personallized.
-The source code is available on [GitHub](https://github.com/atillavarga/atillavarga.github.io)
+This website is built using the **al-folio** Jekyll theme, which I have modified and personalized.
+The repo is available on [GitHub](https://github.com/atillavarga/atillavarga.github.io)

 This website leverages:
 - **Jekyll** - Static site generator that transforms Markdown and Liquid templates into HTML